 Flex Back blades have very good edge holding ability.
 The relatively soft nature of the body of the blade enables it to run successfully on very small band wheels.
 Flex back blades are economical to use and will also perform very well in multiple head resaw applications.
 Flex back blades can be sharpened.
 However, due to the soft body of the blade, once the saw has been ground past the heat treated tooth area, the blades must be discarded.
 Hard Back blades, like flex back, have very good edge holding ability.
 The hardened backer also results in a stiffer blade that provides very straight cuts even under the highest feed rates.
 Hard Back blades can be sharpened many times.
 Even once ground past the tooth hardened area, the backer is sufficiently hard, as hard as constant hardness blades, to satisfactorily cut wood.
 Hard back blades should not be used on machines with small wheels, under 30", as body cracks may develop.
 Various specialty blades have been developed to meet the specific needs of some unique operations.
-Simonds Red Streak Specialty bands are available with Carbide tips and High Speed Steel tips.
 The practicality of these specialized and more expensive to purchase saw blades must, of course, be determined by the user.
-Generally speaking, use of these specialty blades is restricted to a minority of users and will not be discussed in any great detail in this edition of this booklet.
+Generally speaking, use of these specialty blades is restricted to a minority of users and will not be discussed in any great detail in this edition of this document.
 Should you determine carbon bandsaw blades are not the most economical or efficient saw for you, then you may consider using these more exotic blades.